Juanryhn/Juanryhn/README.md

 - 👋 Hi, I’m @Juanryhn
 - 👀 I’m interested in Web Development, Machine Learning or AI
-- 🌱 I’m currently learning reactJS, NextJS and Machine Learning using Python
+- 🌱 I’m currently learning ReactJS, NextJS and Machine Learning using Python
 - 💞️ I’m looking to collaborate on open project
 - 📫 You can email me for collaborate
 - 📧 juanone189@gmail.com